Last reviewed 21 March 2025

 European Commission summary of the new rules/process

 The new rules were adopted by the European Council in November 2023, after a legislative proposal from the European Commission in April 2022, and agreed with the European Parliament in June 2023.
-Further information is published on the European Commission’s visa policy page in the section ‘Visa digitalisation‘.

 ‘EU Digital Travel Application’

 In October 2024, the European Commission adopted proposals to digitalise travel documents (passport and EU ID cards) for travellers to use entering/leaving the Schengen Area.
-The European Council and European Parliament are now discussing whether to agree to the proposals before they can be implemented.
+The European Council and Parliament are now discussing whether to agree to the proposals before they can be implemented.

 The proposals include the development of an ‘EU Digital Travel Application’ that will be voluntary and free to use by all travellers (EU and non-EU nationals) to store their travel document(s).
 The app is anticipated to be available from 2030.
 In the meantime, Schengen member states would be allowed to implement national systems for using digital documents at their borders before the ‘EU Digital Travel application’ is ready for use.